ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {: #fig-overview title="Privacy Pass Architectural Components"}

 This document describes requirements for both issuance and redemption protocols.
-This document also describes ecosystem considerations that impact the stated privacy and security guarantees of the protocol.
+It also provides recommendations on how the architecture should be deployed to ensure the privacy of clients and the security of all participating entities.

 # Terminology